 Academic entry requirements

 You are eligible for this degree programme if you have an undergraduate university degree in mathematics or a closely related degree with a mathematics component of at least 110 ECTS credits with a final grade of 2.7 under the German marking system or the relevant equivalent grade in a foreign marking system.
-Applicants who have not attained this minimum grade may still apply if they are among the best 70% of graduates of their cohort.
+For graduates with four-year non-ECTS degrees, the 110 ECTS credit requirement is deemed to be met if approximately two-thirds of their credit points were earned through mathematics-related courses.
+If your final grade is not 2.7 (or the equivalent foreign grade), you may still apply if you can provide a certificate stating that you ranked among the best 70% of your cohort.

 To ascertain the equivalence of international and German degrees and to verify the 110 ECTS credit requirement, you may be asked to submit a copy of the undergraduate dissertation/thesis which formed part of your previous degree programme.